XRA-1/XR-for-Inclusion/README.md

 Magic Leap’s Accessibility page leads developers through suggested accommodations developers need for their game to be more accessible.

+# Developer Communities

 # Inclusivity Terms and Definitions

+•	Intersectionality – How different aspects of a person’s identity (e.g. race, gender, socioeconomic status) intersect to create unique experiences of discrimination or privilege.

+•	Representation – The presence and participation of people from various identities and backgrounds in an organization or space.

+•	Equitable Access – Ensuring all individuals have the necessary resources and opportunities to succeed, taking into account individual needs and systemic barriers.

+•	Universal design – Creating products, environments, and services that are usable by all people, regardless of their abilities or disabilities.

+•	Accommodation – Adjustments or modifications provided to individuals with disabilities to ensure equal access to opportunities.

+•	Assistive technology – Tools and devices designed to assist people with disabilities in performing tasks that might otherwise be difficult.

+•	Microaggressions – Subtle, often unintentional, comments or actions that reflect bias or stereotypes, which can be harmful to marginalized individuals.

+•	Digital accessibility – Ensuring websites, apps, and digital tools are usable by individuals with disabilities including compatibility with screen readers, closed captions, and keyboard navigation.

+•	ADA – Americans with Disabilities Act, which mandates equal access and accommodations for people with disabilities in public spaces, employment, and digital platforms.

+•	Screen Readers - Software applications that convert digital text on a screen into spoken words or braille output.
+They help individuals who are blind or visually impaired to navigate and interact with digital content, including websites, documents, and applications.

+•	Speech-to-Text - A technology that converts spoken language into written text.
+It is often used for dictation, transcription, and providing real-time captions for individuals with hearing impairments or for convenience in various communication contexts.

+•	Closed Captions - Text that appears on a video screen, representing the spoken words and other audio elements like sound effects.
+Closed captions are used to make video content accessible to people who are deaf or hard of hearing.
+For more information about closed captions in XR, please review the Community Discussion Series – Closed Captioning.

+•	Alternative Text - A brief description of an image or non-text element embedded in digital content.
+Alt text is used by screen readers to describe images to visually impaired users and to provide context if images fail to load.

+•	Braille – A tactile writing system used by people who are blind or visually impaired.
+It consists of raised dots that represent letters, numbers, and punctuation marks, which can be read by touch.

+•	Zoom Magnification - An accessibility feature that allows users to enlarge the content on their screen.
+It assists individuals with visual impairments by making text, images, and interface elements easier to see.

+•	Voice Command – Technology that allows users to control devices, applications, or systems using voice instructions.
+It is commonly used in virtual assistants and accessibility tools for people with physical disabilities.

+•	Sip-and-Puff System - An assistive technology that allows individuals with limited mobility to control devices by inhaling (sip) or exhaling (puff) into a tube.
+It is often used by people with quadriplegia to operate wheelchairs or computers.

+•	Eye-Tracking - A technology that tracks where a user is looking and can be used as an input method.
+It is often employed in assistive technology to help individuals with severe mobility impairments control computers or communication devices by moving their eyes.

+# Developer FAQ's

+# Decision Maker FAQ's